Spread the Christmas Cheer Without Too Much Work

 Help for chaotic holidays

-What about you?
 Do you have a need to always be in control?
 Do you suffer from over-commitments?
 How do you react when life takes a sudden turn.
 When a crisis happens, how do you navigate through it?
 Do you become bitter?
 Do you make everyone around you miserable?

-Have you ever wondered why you do that?
+If you answered, “yes” or “maybe” to those questions, have you ever wondered why you do that?

 What if it was God stirring your heart, making you upset so you would turn to him when you finally understand that you can’t do it on your own?